Misha999777/uwithme-tests-service/README.md

 ```shell
 mvn install
 ```
-- Then you can start it as a Spring Boot application
+- Starting the project as a Spring Boot application

 ## Copyright

 Released under the Apache License 2.0.
-See the [LICENSE](https://github.com/Misha999777/TestSystem/blob/master/LICENSE) file.
+See the [LICENSE](https://github.com/Misha999777/U-With-Me-Tests/blob/angular/LICENSE) file.